savageGrant/tagmanager/docs/Component_Specs.md

-# Taggit Component Specs
+# Tagmanager Component Specs

 # Purpose of this document:
-The purpose of the Component Design Specification is to describe the intended behavior and operation of the Taggit package's public classes and methods.
+The purpose of the Component Design Specification is to describe the intended behavior and operation of the Tagmanager package's public classes and methods.
 This document does not contain technical details on how this behavior is achieved.

-## taggit.py Module
+## Tagmanager.py Module
 This is the only Python module in the project and contains the primary ParentTag class, the class MacOSTagManager class and the OSManager class.
-The taggit module is imported with a “import taggit” command.
+The Tagmanager module is imported with a “import Tagmanager” command.

-## taggit class ParentTag:
+## Tagmanager class ParentTag:
-taggit.ParentTag is a class object that holds the name and color of a tag.
+Tagmanager.ParentTag is a class object that holds the name and color of a tag.
 The user creates a ParentTag object by passing two parameters.
 A name string and a color string.
 ParentTags are also created using a pure string representation, and by passing a tuple containing string representations of the name and color (str,str).